xifox/working-guide/debian/README.md

 install a new system on there.
 Many tools are known to do this, such as [partition magic 8](https://duckduckgo.com/?q=partition+magic+8), but you also can use that which comes with windows.
-Since 7, windows operating systems bring a disc manager application wich you can use to do the trick.
+Since 7, windows operating systems bring a disc manager application which you can use to do the trick.

 ![test](https://github.com/xifox/working-guide/blob/master/debian/windm.jpg)